Why Supervision? Excellence - Growth - Ethics - Accreditation

 and / or their organisation.

 Coaching is not an easy activity, nor should it be.
 Clients are requiring more challenge and more impact from their investment in coaching and as an industry we have a responsibility to meet that need.
 This also means raising our game.
-Supervision should expand our range of vision and reflection; it should and enhance how the work of coaching is 'seen'.
-It should examine and illuminate nuances in the coach - client dynamic and across the broader systems we inhabit and impact.
+Supervision should expand our range of vision and reflection; it should enhance how the work of coaching is perceived.
+It should examine and illuminate nuances in the coach - client dynamic and across the broader systems we inhabit, influence and impact.

 For 121 or group supervision, lets' have an exploration call.